Greece › Nafplio Tours & Attractions

 11. Komboloi Museum

 This small museum is dedicated to the Greek worry beads called komboloi.
 Up a narrow flight of stairs from the ground-floor shop, a well-curated collection of komboloi from the 1700s through the present day (most made of amber, but many of coral, ivory, ebony, or bone) are displayed alongside Catholic rosaries and strung beads from Hindu, Muslim, and Buddhist traditions.
 Informative signs explain the difference.
 At €2/person, admission is cheap, and you can experience the entirety of the museum and shop in a half-hour; this unique collection is well worth a stop when you’re strolling through Old Town Nafplio.
 Open 9:30am to 8pm.
-Closed Tuesdays. • Map
+Closed Tuesdays. • Map12.
+War Museum

 A short walk from Old Town, and located within a beautiful neoclassical building, the National Gallery – Nafplio Department’s main exhibition space displays artwork dedicated to the subject of the Greek War of Independence, with side galleries featuring traveling collections, well-curated themed exhibits, and a small library of history and art books to peruse.
 The whole museum can be enjoyed in an hour or so, and air conditioning offers a refreshing respite on a hot day – but be sure to note the museum’s somewhat confusing hours before setting out.
 Admission is €3, free on Mondays.
 Open Monday, Thursday, and Saturday from 10am to 3pm; Wednesday and Friday from 10am to 3pm, and 5pm to 8pm; Sunday from 10am to 2pm.
-Closed Tuesdays. • Map
+Closed Tuesdays. • Map14.
+Go To the Beach

 While Nafplio isn’t a beach town per se, there are still plenty of nearby beaches where visitors can enjoy some sun, sand, or a swim in the sea.

-• Arvanitia Beach: This small, pebbly beach is easily accessible from Old town and features a beach cafe and sun beds in the summer months.
+- Arvanitia Beach: This small, pebbly beach is easily accessible from Old town and features a beach cafe and sun beds in the summer months.
 Find it at the end of the Arvanitia promenade (15-minute walk), or on the road that runs south along the edge of Old Town (past Propolis restaurant) to the beach’s parking lot. • Map

-• Karathona Beach: Long, sandy, shallow beach with a handful of beach cafes (rent their shaded loungers for the price of a drink) and water-sports vendors.
+- Karathona Beach: Long, sandy, shallow beach with a handful of beach cafes (rent their shaded loungers for the price of a drink) and water-sports vendors.
 You can walk there from Nafplio in 30-45 minutes along a beautiful seaside path that winds past rocky coves (begin at the Arvanitia Beach parking lot), or grab a taxi at the entrance to Old Town for €10. • Map

-• Tolo: At more than 2km long, Tolo is the biggest and most commercial beach in the region.
+- Tolo: At more than 2km long, Tolo is the biggest and most commercial beach in the region.
 If you like ample choice of beach bars and plenty of company, Tolo is for you.
 Accessible from Nafplio via bus (€4, 20 minutes) or taxi (€15, 12 minutes). • Map

 About Santorini Dave

-Santorini Dave Author Bio.
-Santorini Dave was started in 2011 by a guy who loved Greece, travel, and great hotels.
-We're now a small team of writers and researchers on a mission to deliver the most helpful travel content on the internet.
-We specialize in Santorini, Mykonos, Athens, and Greece and recommend the best hotels, best neighborhoods, and best family hotels in top destinations around the world.
-We also make hotel maps and travel videos.
+I'm Santorini Dave.
+I started this site in 2011 with a short article on tips for visiting Santorini with kids.
+We're now a small team of writers and researchers dedicated to providing the best travel content on the internet.
+We focus on Santorini, Mykonos, Athens, and Greece, offering recommendations for top hotels, neighborhoods, and family-friendly hotels worldwide.
 I can be contacted at dave@santorinidave.com.